charmarr/charmarr-meta/adr/storage/adr-001-shared-pvc-architecture.md

 ## Context and Problem Statement

 Charmarr deploys arr stack applications (Radarr, Sonarr, Plex, etc.) that need to share media files and downloads.
-The Trash Guides best practices require that downloads and media library exist on the same filesystem to enable hardlinks, which prevents duplicate storage usage when seeding torrents.
+The [TRaSH Guides](https://trash-guides.info/) best practices require that downloads and media library exist on the same filesystem to enable hardlinks, which prevents duplicate storage usage when seeding torrents.
 Juju's standard storage model creates separate PersistentVolumeClaims for each charm, resulting in separate filesystems where hardlinks cannot work across boundaries.
 How should we architect storage so that all arr applications can access the same filesystem while maintaining clean Juju charm patterns?

 ## Considered Options